 Wednesday AM Forecast: Patchy fog this morning, Sunny and warm this afternoon

-Head up drivers!
+ORIGINAL STORY: Head up drivers!
 Patchy fog around southern Louisiana early Wednesday limits visibility for the morning commute.
 By mid-morning, fog will mix out and we will have another day of mainly sunny skies and above average warmth.

 Today & Tonight: Thanks to light winds and clear skies overnight A DENSE FOG ADVISORY is in effect until 9am as patchy, dense fog around southern Louisiana this morning limits visibility for drivers.
 Give yourself extra time for the morning commute and use your low beams if you encounter any areas of fog.
 By 9am, fog should not be a factor on the roadways anymore and we will have mostly sunny conditions.
 Temperatures all morning will be mild, near 50° at sunrise, and quickly warming.
 This afternoon, temperatures will warm, into the mid to upper 70s around the state.

-Note: UPDATE: The morning fog quickly burned off, and there are no more visibility concerns in the capital area.
-The Dense Fog Advisory has been allowed to expire.